denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 If the stack exists, the `EBS_STACK_ID` variable will be set with the `Stack ID` for future reference.
 Otherwise, the `EBS` data volume is created.

-Before creating the volume, I first check if the `CloudFormation` template exists in one of the specified directories.
+Before creating the volume, the script checks if the `CloudFormation` template exists in one of the specified directories.
 If the template is not found, the script will exit and throw an error.

 ```
 if [ -f "${awsDir}cloudformation-create-ebs-volume.yml" ]; then